-- a small bead
+- small beads

 Before you start cutting out the pinwheel, stick the non-pointy end of the bamboo skewers into a small glass of water.
 Once the skewers soak up some water, it will be easier to push the thumbtack into the skewer to attach the pinwheel, and the wood won’t splinter.

-While the skewers are soaking, cut out the pinwheel template from a piece of paper.
-If you cut the template out by hand, be sure to poke holes using your thumbtack where indicated on the template.
+If you want to cut the pinwheel template out by hand, carefully cut along the dotted lines, and poke holes using a thumbtack where indicated on the template.

-Once your shape is cut out, take one spoke of the pinwheel and push the thumbtack through the hole from the back.
+Take one spoke of the pinwheel and push the thumbtack through the hole from the back.
 Bend the next spoke over and push the thumbtack through the hole on that spoke as well.

 Continue pushing the thumbtack through each individual spoke until the thumbtack is through all four spokes.